CETA Award History

 CETA holds a very special Awards Banquet that honors & recognizes people & organizations who have contributed not only to the CETA organization, but to theatre education in general.
 This wonderful event takes place during our Annual Conference when CETA members come together for pedagogy, advocacy and our desire to further our understanding of what it means to be both an artist and teacher.

 The Awards were initiated in 1981 under the Presidency of Jackie Melvin.
 Over the years such luminaries as Charlotte Kay Motter, Lawrence and Lee, Carmen Zapata, The Old Globe, Luis Valdez, Cyril Magnin, and the Honorable Jack Scott have been recipients.
 For your interest, the History of the Awards is below.
+Expand by clicking the “+” next to the award

 1981 Charlotte Kay Motter